 - In some cases the shortened 1st metatarsal bone needs to be elongated with a bone graft with a metal plate and screws.

 Images show appearance of left foot where the first metatarsal bone behind the two bones of great toe was shortened during bunion procedure.
 This can cause pain in the second metatarsal head (the bone in image behind 2nd toe).

-- Failed attempt at joint fusion – if treatment choice was to fuse great toe joint or fuse the joint at base of first metatarsal, delayed healing or a nonunion can occur.
-Nonunion refers to a joint that did not heal to the adjacent bone (your lapidus failed, you fixed PT for her)
+- Failed attempt at joint fusion – if the initial treatment choice was to fuse great toe joint or fuse the joint at base of first metatarsal, delayed healing or a nonunion can occur.
+Nonunion refers to a joint that did not heal to the adjacent bone.

 - Removal of non-healing bone at fusion site is required and placement of a bone graft and plate and screws

 This list in no way encompasses all the treatment options for revision of a painful bunion surgery outcome.
-As stated previously every bunion is different, and requires special evaluation of patient history x-rays, and physical exam.
+Remember, every bunion is different, and requires special evaluation of patient history, x-rays, and a physical exam.